thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ![](https://i.imgur.com/MM0aAYD.png)

-Manually restart a Node.js HTTP server gets old fast.
-To speed up your development workflow, install the `nodemon` package with NPM.
+Manually restarting a Node.js HTTP server gets old fast.
+Plus, it's easy to forgot to do it every time you refactor your code.
+To speed up your development workflow, let's use [Nodemon](http://nodemon.io/)—a command-line utility that'll run your server with Node.js and monitor for any changes in its code.
+When it detects a change, Nodemon will automatically restart the server.

+To get started, use use NPM to install the `nodemon` package globally.

 ```shell
 npm install -g nodemon
 ```

-Terminate the existing server with `Ctrl + C` and this time run it with the `nodemon` command.
+Terminate the existing server with `Ctrl + C`, but this time run it with the `nodemon` command.

 ```shell
 nodemon server.js